redhat-openinfra-lab/openinfra-docs/docs/OSP16.2Instructions.md

     | 19367e0f-45ac-4242-b867-423e5a81727e | overcloud_controller1 | 7f573f3c-8389-4973-aba7-99f055071632 | power off    | manageable             | False       |
     +--------------------------------------+-----------------------+--------------------------------------+-------------+--------------------+-------------+
     ```
-    > Continue to monitor until the nodes are all in an *available* state.
+    > Continue to monitor until the nodes are all in an *manageable* state.

-4. After all nodes are in an *available* state, verify the proper profiles were assigned.
+4. Run the introspect to assign the profiles and configure the nodes successfully.
+After all nodes are in an *available* state, verify the proper profiles were assigned.

     ```
-    +--------------------------------------+-----------------------+-----------------+-----------------+-------------------+
+    (undercloud) [stack@undercloud ~]$ openstack overcloud node introspect --all-manageable --provide (undercloud) [stack@undercloud ~]$ openstack overcloud profiles list +--------------------------------------+-----------------------+-----------------+-----------------+-------------------+
     | Node UUID                            | Node Name             | Provision State | Current Profile | Possible Profiles |
     +--------------------------------------+-----------------------+-----------------+-----------------+-------------------+